shrenikm/website_src/content/posts/2023-12-24-multi-vehicle-mixed-integer-programming.md

 <!--
 Post
 -->
-In this post, we take a look at [this](#references) paper, which introduces a simple, yet interesting approach to solving a multi-vehicle path planning problem.
+In this post, we take a look at this [$[1]$](#references) paper, which introduces a simple, yet interesting approach to solving a multi-vehicle path planning problem.

-My implementation of the algorithm that was used to evaluate its performance and generate all the results in this post can be found [here](https://github.com/shrenikm/RePlan/tree/main/algorithms/multi_vehicle_mip)
+My implementation of the algorithm that was used to evaluate its performance and generate all the results in this post can be found [here](https://github.com/shrenikm/Atium/tree/main/algorithms/multi_vehicle_mip)

 ## Problem